Cap Your FPS , Why Unlimited FPS Still Makes Games Feel Worse (2026)

 Gamers love big numbers.
 240 Hz monitor, yes.
 500 FPS in CS2, even better.
 Unlimited frames, peak flex.

-• Micro stutters and inconsistent frame times.
+• More micro stutters and inconsistent frame times.

 • Higher temperatures and sustained fan noise.